 Having incomplete, cluttered or invalid data is a hassle for your business.
 Yet every year, 37% of people change their email address and 34% have a change in job title or function.

-To combat change and keep your CRM useful, your contacts need to be consistently validated to make sure they’re up to date, accurate and error-free.
+To keep your CRM useful and inform data-driven marketing strategies, your contacts need to be consistently validated to make sure they’re up to date, accurate and error-free.
 This is where the important practice of data cleansing comes into play to track and maintain the health of your CRM data.

 This is a situation where both sales and marketing teams have to work together to clean out the CRM database and make sure the information in their records is valuable and relevant to the business.